Sashulik/Detroit-Autonomous-Vehicle-Group/README.md

 1. On the PC you want to view the vide on, run the `stream_server_test.py` script in "server-controller/tests" to start listening.
 2. On the Raspberry Pi in the project directory, edit the stream_client.py file to use the IP address of the computer listening for the video connection.
 3. Run the stream_client.py script to start sending the video.
+4. !!!NOTE!!!
+Make sure your firewall is turned off.
+Otherwise will not be able to stream video.
+(Can make an exception in the firewall)